Rifle Middle School students reflect on summer, new school year

 “I do want to go to college,” she said.
 “I am still deciding on what I want to do, but I have a couple options.
 I want to be a vet, but I can’t decide which type of vet.
 I was also thinking about maybe being a flight attendant to get money to pay for medical school and to travel the world.”

 Kincaid Perdue, 13, is starting seventh grade at Rifle Middle School.
-He is excited to be back roaming the halls of the school — especially this year.
-He gets his own locker, said.
+He is excited to be back roaming the halls of the school — especially this year, because he gets his own locker, he said.

 “You get more independence,” he said.
 “Different kids have different classes, and it’s not all the same.”